smussenden/spring20-data-journalism/in_class_assignments/class_02/readme.md

 1. Download the "ARCOS Registrant Handbook", which provides detailed information on how to interpret the data in the DEA's ARCOS database.
 Most large, complex government data sets you'll ever work with will have a similar document, though they aren't all as complex as this.
 You may hear less complicated versions called a "data dictionary" or "record layout."
 These documents are key to understanding how to analyze a given data set responsibly.
 [ARCOS Registrant Handbook](https://www.deadiversion.usdoj.gov/arcos/handbook/full.pdf)

-1. Download raw data for Mingo County, West Virginia from the [Washington Post "Digging into the DEA's pain pill database" page](https://www.washingtonpost.com/graphics/2019/investigations/dea-pain-pill-database/).
-If you're having trouble, the data is available [in this folder](data/).
+1. Download raw data for Mingo County, West Virginia from the [this folder](data/).
+Don't get from the Post site.

 2. Create a new Google Sheets workbook and name it "In_Class_Assignment_02 YOUR NAME Sheet".
 Set the permissions to "anyone with link can edit".